About Services Clients Capital Partners Space Economy 101 Insights Get in Touch

 Satellite Spectrum: The Most Valuable Real Estate You Can't See

-Orbital slots and frequency allocations, coordinated through the ITU, have become among the most strategically valuable assets in the space economy.
-As constellation operators compete for finite spectrum resources, the regulatory frameworks governing these invisible rights are shaping investment decisions worth tens of billions.
+Orbital slots and frequency allocations have become among the most strategically valuable assets in the space economy.
+Regulatory frameworks governing these rights are shaping investment decisions worth billions.

 Finance January 2026